ibexa/documentation-developer/docs/search/activity_log_search_reference/action_criterion.md

 ## Argument

 - `actions` - list of action name strings.
+A set of built-in names is available as `ActivityLogServiceInterface`'s `ACTION_` prefixed constants.

 ## Example